Installation

 and of the engine do not need to be the same, we recommend you match them, as we

-currently test and release the engine and sgr
+currently test and release the engine and sgr in lockstep.

 Configuration file

-configuration file is usually stored in the user's home directory
+The sgr configuration file is usually stored in the user's home directory

-For more information on configuring sgr
+For more information on configuring sgr, see the

 configuration reference.